ICRI Committees

 This committee oversees ICRI membership recruitment and retention activities.
 The committee oversees the ICRI membership experience for all constituencies, recruitment, and retention programs, dues evaluation and membership value propositions.

-Vice Chair: John McDougall, Baker Roofing Co., Inc.
+Chair: John McDougall, Baker Roofing

 The Past-Past President of ICRI always chairs this committee and it is vice-chaired by the Immediate Past President.
 Its members are elected by the whole ICRI membership.
 The Nominating Committee reviews the nominations for the ICRI Board and Executive Committee and develops a slate of candidates for ICRI’s yearly elections.

-Vice Chair: Adam Bakeman, Walker Consultants
+Adam Bakeman, Walker Consultants

-Bradley Rogers, Buckeye Construction & Restoration, Ltd.
+Bradley Rogers, BCR - Buckeye Construction & Restoration

 Women in ICRI is comprised of women and men working to foster greater inclusion of women throughout the concrete construction industry through networking events, industry outreach and mentoring.